JawadHamdan03/MediPoint/README.md

 - Chat with an AI assistant that can search doctors and pull the patient's own medical records

 ### 🏥 Doctor
-- Log in and refresh tokens
+- Self-register (sign up) or be onboarded by an Admin; log in and refresh tokens
 - View today's appointments
 - Create appointment slots (with overlap detection)
 - Mark a confirmed appointment as completed